-From Hollywood to London, Helen’s contagious enthusiasm and energy has seen her excel.
-With Oscar worthy skills in business development, Helen’s knowledge of the fit-out market and understanding of what clients want now and in the future is supporting Mace Interiors’ ambitious growth plans.
+From Hollywood to London, Helen Trattles’ contagious energy and boundless enthusiasm has seen her continue to excel, bringing with her an expert understanding of what clients want – both now and in the future, to help shape Mace Interiors ambitious growth plans.

 - How did you get into what you do?

 - I’d always wanted to be an actress, so when I was 18 I moved to Hollywood to attend The American Academy of Dramatic Arts.
 After completing the course, I moved back to England and headed straight for London.
 Six months later, a chance encounter at an academy reunion led to an interview in business development and the rest is history.

 - What do you enjoy most about your current role at Mace?

 I love meeting all kinds of people from different walks of life, and helping to grow and nurture those relationships.
 Since working at Mace, I’ve been given autonomy to mould the role with this in mind and develop a team, helping to grow the sector and provide maximum value to the business.
 The best part is meeting and networking with clients, securing new projects and managing a £2bn pipeline.
 No day is the same as I get to travel to different places and settings all over London.

 It’s also really exciting to be part of delivering significant Net Zero Carbon projects on behalf of both small and large organisations, and across different sectors.
 Mace Interiors are really driving our ambition to pursue a sustainable world and we understand how clients value sustainability in line with our own vision.